jcj217/Jake-Jager-s-Portfolio/README.md

 I am a student in the MPM program at Heinz.
 I am alos a staff member within the Finance division of University Advancement.
 I hope to do some none proffit work after graduation.

 What I hope to learn:
-I hope to be much more persuasive with my agrumentation through visuals.
+I hope to be much more persuasive with my argumentation through visuals.

 ![New Barchart](https://datawrapper.dwcdn.net/ILahJ/1/)